kggreene/kggreene.github.io/README.md

 - "AV scenario issue spotting workshop" and "AI for government benefits issue spotting workshop", codesigned and facilitated workshops at AG Tech Forum on AI, national convening of state attorneys general at Harvard Law School, 2018

-- "When algorithms are against the law: lessons from case law and the Constitution for city CDOs", presentation to Civics Analytics Network's (CAN's), national convening of large city CDOs, Harvard Kennedy School, 2018
+- "When algorithms are against the law: lessons from case law and the Constitution for city CDOs", presentation to Civics Analytics Network's (CAN's), U.S. national convening of large city CDOs, Harvard Kennedy School, 2018

 - Designed membership surveys on AI for the U.S. National League of Cities (NLC) and National Association of Counties (NACo)